adam-p/yesterday-i-learned/java.md

 ![](http://i.imgur.com/6Lf1OXl.jpg)

+1. ["Type inference"](https://softwareengineering.stackexchange.com/a/184183) in Java means `public <T> T foo(T t) { return t; }` returns whatever type you throw at it.
+It doesn't do more than that because Java devs really really like typing things out: "...the redundant type serves as valuable documentation..."
 1. Annotations can be put in function arguments, like `public void foo(@NonNull int[] bar)`.
 NonNull is from `android.support.annotation`.
 1. "Reflection" from Java's point of view is just [the ability to inspect and dynamically call classes, methods, attributes, etc. at runtime.](https://stackoverflow.com/a/37638/1558430) Simple things like calling a method by name counts as reflection.
 1. [Want to install Oracle JDK with no tears?](http://www.webupd8.org/2012/01/install-oracle-java-jdk-7-in-ubuntu-via.html)